304 North Cardinal St.

 Interestingly designed, and a significant improvement on the previous late 80s office buildings, the 225 Marsh Wall site will provide new outdoor space and much needed family facilities to this area of the Isle of Dogs.

-Previously neglected in the wide scale regeneration of the central South Quay area, the park between The Madison and Halcyon is a key part of opening up the area, and encouraging more interaction with South Dock.
+Previously neglected in the wide scale regeneration of the central South Quay area — known as the South Quay Masterplan — the park between The Madison and Halcyon is a key part of opening up the area, and encouraging more interaction with South Dock.

 Not only does the Halcyon development provide 70+ much needed affordable homes, it is also set to bring more green space to the heavily industrialized area, and an interesting design that stands out among blander corporate-looking skyscrapers.